Assembly Biosciences

 Post in 2023

-Assembly Biosciences, Inc. is a clinical-stage biotechnology company based in South San Francisco, California, focused on developing innovative therapies for hepatitis B virus (HBV) infection and microbiome-related disorders.
-The company's HBV program is advancing multiple oral therapeutic candidates aimed at improving cure rates for chronic HBV by targeting various stages of the viral lifecycle through core protein inhibitors.
-Concurrently, its microbiome program employs a comprehensive platform that includes strain identification, isolation, and a patented delivery system, GEMICEL, for targeted oral delivery of therapeutics to the lower gastrointestinal tract.
-This program is developing novel oral biotherapeutics to address conditions such as Crohn's disease and C. difficile infections.
-Assembly has established collaboration agreements with Allergan Pharmaceuticals and Door Pharmaceuticals to further develop its microbiome and HBV programs, respectively.
-Since its inception in 2005, the company has evolved from its previous identity as Ventrus Biosciences, Inc., reflecting its commitment to advancing impactful treatments in the biotechnology sector.
+Assembly Biosciences, Inc. is a clinical-stage biotechnology company based in South San Francisco, California, focused on developing innovative oral therapeutics for the treatment of hepatitis B virus (HBV) infection and novel oral biotherapeutics targeting microbiome-related diseases.
+The company is advancing a pipeline of drug candidates aimed at improving cure rates for chronic HBV by inhibiting various steps in the viral lifecycle.
+Its microbiome program features a comprehensive platform for strain identification, isolation, and growth under Good Manufacturing Practices, complemented by a patented delivery system known as GEMICEL, which facilitates targeted oral delivery of therapies to the lower gastrointestinal tract.
+Key product candidates include ABI-H0731, currently in Phase 2a clinical trials for HBV, and additional candidates under development for conditions such as Crohn’s disease, irritable bowel syndrome, and oncology.
+Assembly also collaborates with Allergan Pharmaceuticals and Door Pharmaceuticals to enhance its research and development efforts.
+The company was formerly known as Ventrus Biosciences, Inc. before rebranding in June 2014.

 Tentarix Biotherapeutics